 Why you would want to pardon them makes sense.
 The independent investigation led by Robert S. Mueller III has indicted at least four of your campaign officials, three of whom were in your inner circle.
 It's likely that those who have pleaded guilty are cooperating with Mueller on what they know to avoid heavier criminal penalties.

-I spoke with some legal and ethical scholars, and here's the best I can come up with: You could pardon whomever you wanted, including yourself, from any federal crimes and probably get away with it legally.
+I spoke with some legal and ethical scholars about your pardon power, and here's the best I can come up with: You could pardon whomever you wanted, including yourself, from any federal crimes and probably get away with it legally.
 But politically, you could be in a whole host of troubles and could even lose your job.

 Let's run down how this might play out, in three plausible scenarios.

 Scenario 1: Mueller charges your campaign aides or family with a federal crime

 Well, he has already done this.
 Mueller has charged four of your former campaign advisers with crimes, and three — former national security adviser Michael Flynn, former campaign aide Rick Gates and former foreign policy adviser George Papadopoulos — have pleaded guilty.
 Former campaign chair Paul Manafort is fighting his charges.

 Mueller's investigation continues, specifically into your family's financial ties, your political campaign's connection to Russia and even whether you tried to obstruct justice.
 He wants to sit down with you ASAP.

 How a pardon would work: You can pardon Flynn, Gates, Papadopoulos and whomever else gets charged.
 You have the power to pardon people for crimes and the power to commute sentences.
 Presidents have pardoned members of their administration before: President Gerald R. Ford pardoned former president Richard M. Nixon; and President George W. Bush commuted the sentence of former aide Scooter Libby.

 But: There's a reason presidents usually issue pardons on their way out the door: It's politically unpopular to pardon almost anyone.